Designing India's first micro-loan product for small merchants

 CRED

-CRED focuses on delight, leveraging animations, micro interactions, and gamified feedback to make financial actions feel light, engaging, and premium.
+Animations and gamified feedback make financial actions feel light and premium.

 Phone Pe